Do It Yourself (or DIY) information includes answers to the following questions:

 The knob or handle bore is 36” from the bottom of the door to the center of the bore hole, and the bore hole is 2-1/8” in diameter.
 For double bore options, the distance between the two bore holes is always 5-1/2” center to center (from the center of the diameter of the knob or handle bore to the center of the diameter of the dead bolt bore).

 Available “backsets” (the distance from the edge of the door to the center of the bore diameter) are:

 Review the following illustrations to select the bore and backset you desire for your new door.

-Step-by-step instructions for installing a pre-hung and pre-finished Interior door are provided in this section.
+Step-by-step instructions for installing a pre-hung interior door are provided in this section.
 We assume no liability associated with following these instructions, and strongly suggest that you consult a professional contractor for door installation.
-The skill level for this installation is “Intermediate”.
+The skill level for this installation is “Intermediate.”

 - 6′ Level

 - Interior door, pre-hung and pre-finished

 - Place the door and jamb unit in the opening.
 Position the pre-hung door unit in the rough opening.
 Center the unit so that equal spacing exists between the unit and the wall studs or wall structure on each side.

 - Shim the hinge side of the door.
 Shims should be used to fill the open space between the door jamb and wall on the hinge side of the unit.
 Place shims between the door unit and wall at each hinge location.

 - Temporarily secure the door in the opening.
 Ensure that the door unit is flush with the face of the sheet rock, front and back.
 Pre-drill a hole through the door stop at the top hinge shim.
 Nail one 2-1/2″ finishing nail in this hole to temporarily hold the door in place.